PlugFox/SurfGear/packages/relation/README.md

 `EntityStreamedState` is an extended version of `StreamedState` designed to make it easier to implement typical dynamic data screens.

-We have noticed that most screens in mobile applications are quite simple and have several typical states: data, loading, error. `EntityStreamedState` provides you a handy interface for the data stream to handle these states properly.
+We have noticed that most screens in mobile applications are quite simple and have several typical states:

+- data;
+- loading;
+- error.

+`EntityStreamedState` provides you a handy interface for the data stream to handle these states properly.

 Create a `EntityStreamedState` class instance.
 Actually, it has the same abilities as `StreamedState`: the initial value setup and the specific data type declaration.
 Notice that `EntityStreamedState` accepts not a raw piece of data but an `EntityState` wrapper around your data.